spoorthi221/quantitativeportfolio/README.md

 # 📊 Smart Portfolio Optimizer

-A modern portfolio optimization tool that combines stocks, crypto, and commodities using the power of Python.
-Because why guess when you can let math do the work?
+Welcome to the portfolio optimizer that thinks it's smarter than your financial advisor!
+Because why settle for boring index funds when you can pretend you're Warren Buffett?

 ## ✨ Features